 “Well?” queried the princess with a smile.
 The strains of the Wind Ballad seemed to echo around us.

 I squeezed her hand, returning her smile, and with her stepped forward into a new adventure.

-Somebody I knew casually online (Sati) had started a dragon-adoption site… you know, where you get a little .gif dragon and it hatches and grows and stuff and everyone does a lot of free linking back and forth?
+Somebody I knew casually online once upon a time had started a dragon-adoption site… you know, where you hotlink to an image of an egg, and then the webhost replaces it with a hatching egg, and then a little dragon?
 Yeah.
 The premise of this site was that Gwen and Arran were far from home and needed help raising their young; from that I wrote this story.
 I haven’t actually reread it in a while, so I don’t really know what I think of it, but it’s still on the site for now.